Ceremonial maces in the United Kingdom: Academic maces

 The University of St Andrews in Scotland has three maces dating from the 15th century.
 The university also has four other maces of a more recent origin.
 These are on permanent display at the Museum of the University of St Andrews.
 The University of Glasgow has one from the same period, which may be seen in its arms.

 The mace of the general council of the University of Edinburgh has a three-sided head: one with the seal of the University, one with the university's coat of arms, and the third with the coat of arms of the City of Edinburgh.
 The wood for the shaft of the mace is from Malabar and was presented by the Secretary of State for India (R. A. Cross) at the First International Forestry Exhibition (1884).

 Wales

 Senedd

 Senedd Cymru or the Welsh Parliament, simply the Senedd (known as the National Assembly for Wales prior to May 2020), has had two ceremonial maces since its inception in 1999.
 A glass sculpture known as the "Tlws" was used between 1999 and 2006, when the current mace came into use.

-Current mace (2006 – present)
+Byrllysg (2006–present)

-Currently the Senedd has a mace that bears the institution's official symbol at its head.
+Currently the Senedd has a ceremonial mace, Byrllysg, that bears the institution's official symbol at its head.
 It was presented to the assembly by the Parliament of New South Wales at a ceremony to mark the official opening of the Senedd building in Cardiff on St David's Day in 2006.